-Cleave, Chris (2008): The Other Hand.
-Sceptre.
 Emecheta, Buchi (1974): Second-Class Citizen.
 Allison & Busby, London Kureishi, Hanif (1985): My Beautiful Laundrette.
 Filmscript.
 Selvon, Sam (1956): The Lonely Londoners.
 Longman Syal, Meera (1996): Anita and Me.
 Flamingo.
 A reader with selected poems, short stories and theoretical texts will be provided at the beginning of the semester.
+Registration: There will be a list at the door of my office (RH 39, room 214).
+Please register there.
 Registration:

 There will be a list at the door of my office (RH 39, room 214).
 Please register there.

+Registration:

+There will be a list at the door of my office (RH 39, room 214).
+Please register there.

 Schwerpunktmodul 5.1: Teaching to Speakers of other Languages (TESOL)

 Prue Goredema, MBS

-S: Second Language Acquisition Theory
+S: Second Language Acquisition Theory M\AA\1, Erasmus

 (271431-123)

-First meeting: 14.10.2015
+First meeting: 12.10.2016

-First Meeting: 23.10.2015

-Wednesday, 9:15-10:45, 2/A001
+Thursday, 13:45-15:15, 1/368A

 Content:

-Vocabulary, grammar, pronunciation, pragmatics and procedural knowledge are all a mere selection of factors that are indicative of target language proficiency: How learners acquire these and other competencies is the subject of this semester-long course.
-The course covers the key language acquisition theories that have influenced or inspired various teaching traditions in the post war years as well as those theories that are poised to redefine teaching practice in the 21st century.
-Theories pertaining to psychology, cognitivism, information processing and classroom teaching are covered, and students are alerted to the controversies and inconsistencies in the field, as well as to some outstanding areas for further exploration.
-Objectives:

-By the end of the course, students should be able to: - write knowledgeably about the key second language acquisition theories that have shaped language teaching practices in recent decades - describe the leading models of the mechanisms by which learners acquire the key language skills - discuss contemporary perspectives on language learning in digital environments Requirement for Credits: 60-minute PVL exam Registration:
+A learner's vocabulary, grammar, pronunciation, pragmatic competence and procedural knowledge are all a mere selection of factors that are indicative of target language proficiency: How learners acquire these and other competencies is the subject of this semester-long course.
+The course covers the key language acquisition theories that have influenced various teaching traditions in the post war years as well as those theories that are redefining teaching practice today.
+Theories pertaining to psychology, cognitivism, information processing and classroom teaching are covered, and students are alerted to some controversies and areas for further exploration.
+Objectives: By the end of the course, students should be able to: - write knowledgeably about the key second language acquisition theories that have shaped language teaching practice in recent decades - describe the leading models of the mechanisms by which learners acquire the key language skills - discuss contemporary perspectives on language learning in digital environments Type of exam:

+60-minute PVL exam Registration: